benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 In this Section, we will:
 1. Make a copy of an existing Glyphs file
-2. Create new glyph slots, using the CSV file
-3. Update the names of all glyphs, using the CSV file
+2. Create new glyph slots and pdate the names of all glyphs, using the CSV file
-4. Import the EPS outlines to their corresponding glyph
+3. Import the EPS outlines to their corresponding glyph
-5. Resize the glyphs that are not 1024 units
+4. Resize the glyphs that are not 1024 units
-6. Generate OTF ligature code
+5. Generate OTF ligature code
-7. Export Font files
+6. Export Font files
-8. Create HTML guide for reference
+7. Create HTML guide for reference

 [Return to top](#top)